SaadAAkash/PyNary101/PyCodesForWorkshops/README.md

 * Canvus, colors and images
 * 	- You are the CSS to my HTML, gaarl!
 	- Give me a "</br>", boii.
 * Code your website
 * Watch and share your website works live on Nerd Community

 Assignment
 -------
 Remember, remember!
-The 5th of November!
+The 5th of November! :clock5:

-## Day6: Beaut Element - The CSS
+## Day6: Beaut Element - The CSS :dancer:

 Topics
 ------